 Rounding down the canyon we recounted all we’d seen: a garter snake, five moose, a bear, a marmot, several bird species and insects galore.
 Such wildlife set among a most dramatic landscape of mountain, river, forest and open canyon.
 After fourteen miles we were practically skipping down to the boat dock.

 On board, headed for home, there was a meltdown.
 A lady was crying and yelling at her husband.
-Gleaned from her wails, she was abandoned on the trail side of the lake.
+Gleaned from the back and forth, she was abandoned on the trail side of the lake.
 She had been separated from her husband and two children around Hidden Falls and due to miscommunication about some going to Inspiration Point and where to meet, her family all went back across the lake to the parking lot without her, her husband finally buying another ticket to go find her long afterwards.
 She was making a hell of a scene but her husband wasn’t doing himself any favors, mostly explaining why it was her fault during his moments to speak between screams.
 The entire boat was having a time taking it all in.
 We all snickered and looked awkwardly at one another.
 I felt bad for her.
 What did her family think, she took the boat back alone?
 Regardless it was a funny cap to a great hike.
 I saw the whole family reunited in the parking lot an hour later and they all seemed to be trying to make it up to her the best a couple teenagers and a dumbass husband can.

 We were beat and drove up to Jackson Lake to buy some beers at the Signal Mountain Lodge.
 Back at camp we rode our bikes down past the docks where we met the boat and found to a private inlet on the lake.
-With red faces we waded in the cold water drinking icy beer.
+With tired, red faces we waded in the cold water drinking icy beer.
 It was a perfect end to the day, watching a kayak glide across the water in the silent distance as the sun went down.
 Soon they were out of sight and all was calm and sooty blue.

-After a quick once over of the boat with the master we were off, full bore around Donoho Point and out onto the open lake.
+After a quick once over of the boat with the harbor master we were off, full bore around Donoho Point and out onto the open lake.
 The mountains spread out before us in a wide panorama, anchored by the ringleader, Mt.
-Moran at 12,605.
+Moran at 12,605’.
 They are huge and surge directly from the shoreline.
 The lack of crumbling foothills to shroud thousands of feet of mountain is what makes the Tetons so impressive to the eye.
 Among the most youthful mountains in the world, they are still growing and are as sharp as a stalk of fresh grown grass.

-The smaller fishing boats are only allowed to travel south of Elk Island but there is plenty of lake within those boundaries We drove full speed for fifteen minutes and weren’t halfway across.
+The smaller fishing boats are only allowed to travel south of Elk Island but there is plenty of lake within those boundaries We drove full speed for twenty minutes and weren’t halfway across.
 We stopped in the middle of the lake to have a snack and cast a line.
 I threw on a bunch of sinkers and let my trout lure sink for a couple minutes but came up skunked.
 We continued on, touring around the shores of Elk Lake, looking for a shady area for lunch.
 The banks on the backside of the island were steep and sandy so we ate in the boat and motored on.

 I’d heard the fishing was good at the mouth of the Moran Creek at the far end of the lake to the west.
 After twenty minutes of cruising we were in Moran Bay where the rocky river flows into the lake.
 There was one boat fishing right against the mouth and I backed off a bit.
 I fished for thirty minutes or so and only came away with a couple nibbles.